betinamehl/udacity_de_nanodegree/capstone_project/README.md

     |  rural_household_amount | integer | city's rural household total number |

     As this is a additional data from a different data source, the link between data will need to be done using the city name column, and the link will be between two dimension tables.

+** The NGO is fictional and created for this project only